-The Man With No Appetite
+The Man Without An Appetite

+Joe sighed, shaking his head.
 “You know,” he said, “from the way I ate today, I can tell that I’m not in the best of health.”

 Mike looked at him, baffled.
 “What are you talking about?
 You sampled everything on the table.
 If there was a contest for enthusiastic eating, you’d have taken first place.”